The Public Paperfolding History Project

 page attempts to record what is known about the origin

-and history of the origami design known as the Short
+and history of the origami design known as The Inkwell.

 |||||||